Met Gala to honor Lagerfeld; Loewe bowls over Paris fashion

 ISSEY MIYAKE: A TRIBUTE

-The Japanese techno-fabric-loving house of Issey Miyake marked the end of an era on Friday, presenting its first collection since the death of house’s founder.
-Designer Issey Miyake died last month in Tokyo at age 84.
+The Japanese techno-fabric-loving house of Issey Miyake marked the end of an era on Friday, presenting its first collection since the death of the house founder.
+Fashion icon Issey Miyake died last month in Tokyo at age 84.

 A heartfelt tribute to him was included in the show notes from current designer Satoshi Kondo and the design team.
 It read: “We see design as a process driven by curiosity, built upon a comprehensive exploration — bringing joy, wonder, and hope to life, and of course with a touch of playfulness.”